Skip to main content

 Diploma in Professional Studies (Optional year)

 The Diploma in Professional Studies (DPS) is an optional placement year in industry between the second and third year of the course.
 It is a managed year of professional experience, largely undertaken in the design profession in a variety of national and international locations.
-Successful candidates are selected on a competitive basis from academic performance and studentship, successful completion of the DPS bridging studies and by portfolio and proposal.
+Successful candidates are selected on a competitive basis from academic performance and studentship, successful completion of the Diploma Higher Education (year 2) and by portfolio and proposal.

 Learning and teaching methods